New York Surgical Error Attorneys

 When patients are referred to surgeons for minor or major surgeries, they place their lives in the hands of a skilled medical team.
 Unfortunately, surgical errors occur every day.
 While doctors, operating room nurses and anesthesiologists are trained to follow specific procedures and uphold a certain standard of care, mistakes still happen.
 When they do, the patients and their family members are the ones who suffer the devastating consequences.
+Our New York personal injury attorneys represent individuals who may have a medical malpractice case due to a surgical mistake.

 From Initial Diagnosis to Postoperative Care